planetmint/planetmint/docs/root/source/node-setup/deploy-a-machine.md

 ## Operating System

-**Use Ubuntu 18.04 or Ubuntu Server 18.04 as the operating system.**
+**Use Ubuntu 18.04 Server or above versions as the operating system.**

 Similar instructions will work on other versions of Ubuntu, and other recent Debian-like Linux distros,